kaydo1506/Business-Card-Creator/README.md

 ## Mobile Interaction Notes

-- **Resizing on Mobile**: Currently, resizing elements only works on devices with a pointer and does not work with touch input.
+- **Resizing on Mobile**: Currently, resizing elements on mobile will require you to resize from the edges and it's a bit tricky.
 For the best experience, I recommend using a desktop.
-- **Element Selection**: On mobile devices, tap an element to select it.
-This will show options for deleting the element.